 The Law Collection is on the Ground Floor of Wollongong Campus and contains a broad range of physical and online resources specifically tailored for UOW Law students.

 Items in the collection include:

 Our Law Collection uses the Moys Classification Scheme, which is very different from Dewey Decimal System used in the rest of the Library.

 You can explore the collection via Library SEARCH by limiting the location to Law.

 Students at other campuses (e.g. South Western Sydney or Sydney Business School, UOW) can request print material from the Law Collection through the Intercampus Document Delivery service.

 Our Librarians can help you:

 A one-stop-shop for academic skills support.
-Visit the Learning Co-Op in person or online.
+Visit the Learning Co-Op online.